darrylcho/Causal-inference-on-epidemic-outbreaks-with-compartmental-models/README.md

-# Causal inference of the sociali policy on the epidemic outbreaks
+# Causal inference of the policy on the epidemic outbreaks

 ## Authors